Supporting The Aging Population in North Carolina

 consumer, provider, and advocacy programs/organizations that represent North Carolina’s aging population and gives voice to issues that affect older adults.
 The Coalition facilitates networking and information exchange

 among members and provides the structure and leadership for collective advocacy, education, and public policy work.
-With approximately 75 organizational members – ranging from statewide associations to smaller community service oriented programs – Coalition on Aging members represent a broad array of aging interests united around the common mission of improving the well-being of North Carolina’s older adults.
+With over 90 organizational members – ranging from statewide associations to smaller community service oriented programs – Coalition on Aging members represent a broad array of aging interests united around the common mission of improving the well-being of North Carolina’s older adults.
 In addition, the Coalition has a membership category for individual supporters.
-Click here for a full list of Our Member Agencies / Organizations / Groups

 Benefits of Membership